 - plant your tree straight (within 20 degrees of vertical)

 - make sure the roots point downwards, are straight and have no air pockets around them

-- check your depth - bare rooted seedlings can be buried with up to one-third of the greenery in the ground, while container seedlings shouldn’t be any deeper in the ground than it was in the container
+- check your depth - bare rooted seedlings can be buried with up to one-third of the greenery in the ground, while container seedlings should be planted deep enough so that the soil plug is completely buried

 - when compacting the soil around the tree use the heel of your boot, making sure not to get closer than 50 mm to the stem

 - mulch around the plants to keep weeds down.